Optimizing RealEye Calibration on Computers: Point Count and Accuracy

 Accuracy by Position on the Screen

-As the number of calibration points increases, the accuracy across the screen areas generally improves as shown in the table above.
+As the number of calibration points increases, the accuracy across the screen areas improves as shown in the table above.
 The 5-point and 13-point calibrations show significant inaccuracies, particularly in peripheral areas.
 In contrast, the 21-, 39-point and 78-point calibrations achieve much better accuracy across both central and peripheral regions.
 This trend indicates that increasing the number of calibration points leads to better spatial accuracy.

 The Kolmogorov-Smirnov test for normality was performed on all datasets and indicated that none followed a normal distribution.
 Therefore, the Kruskal-Wallis H-test was used to compare all groups, as it is non-parametric and can handle groups of different sizes without sensitivity to imbalances.
 Following this, Dunn's test (with Bonferroni adjusted p-values) was conducted for post-hoc pairwise comparisons.

-Recommendations and Conclusions
+Conclusions

-The analysis shows that increasing the number of calibration points generally leads to better accuracy in eye-tracking data.
+The analysis shows that increasing the number of calibration points leads to better accuracy in eye-tracking data.
 However, the choice of calibration method should be based on the specific requirements of the task at hand.
-The 39-point calibration offers a balanced approach, suitable for a wide range of applications, while the 21-point calibration is a more practical option for less demanding tasks.
+The 39-point calibration offers a balanced approach, suitable for a wide range of applications, while the 21-point calibration might be a more practical option for less demanding tasks.
 The 78-point calibration provides the highest accuracy and consistency, making it the best choice for tasks requiring precise and reliable data across the entire screen.
-The 39-point calibration therefore stands out as the best overall choice, offering an optimal balance between accuracy, complexity, and time efficiency.
-In a variety of eye-tracking tasks, this method consistently delivers strong performance, particularly in user experience research and behavioral studies, where both precision and practicality are crucial.